 Can I get a new mortgage to move house?

-The downsides of remortgaging are that you’re likely to have several fees to pay.
-You’ll have all the associated fees of the new mortgage (arrangement, valuation, conveyancing) while also being hit with an exit fee for leaving your current mortgage, although some remortgage deals offer a free valuation and free legal fees.
-If you are still within your current mortgage’s fixed rate deal, you will also have to pay an early repayment charge (ERC) to settle this, which is typically 1-5% of the remaining debt, depending how long you have left on the deal.
+The main downside of remortgaging to a completely new deal is that you’re likely to have several fees to pay.
+You’ll have all the associated fees of the new mortgage (arrangement, valuation, conveyancing) while also potentially being hit with an exit fee for leaving your current mortgage, although some remortgage deals offer a free valuation and free legal fees.
+If you are still within your current mortgage’s fixed rate deal, you will also have to pay an early repayment charge (ERC) to settle this, which is typically 1-5% of the remaining debt, depending how long you have left before it finishes.
 Read more in our article Mortgage fees and costs explained.

 Should I port or remortgage?

-How good is my current deal compared to alternative mortgage deals?
+How good is your current deal compared to alternative mortgage deals?

-The main benefit of porting your mortgage is that it allows you to take an attractive rate over to a different property, which can even be worth the trouble of getting a second mortgage on top if necessary.
-But if you’ve moved onto your lender’s SVR, or there are better fixed-rate deals on the market, you’re likely to be better off leaving your current mortgage behind with your old house.
+The main benefit of porting your mortgage is that it might allow you to take an attractive rate over to a different property, which can even be worth the trouble of getting a second mortgage on top if necessary.
+But if you’ve moved onto your lender’s standard variable rate, or there are better fixed-rate deals on the market, you’re likely to be better off leaving your current mortgage behind with your old house.

-Will my lender let me port my mortgage?
+Will your lender let you port your mortgage?

 While a mortgage deal may be billed as portable, there are no guarantees that your lender will actually let you move it across to your new property.
-This is because you still need to meet the lender’s criteria in order to port your mortgage, and could still be refused, for example because of a change in financial circumstances, or because the new property is significantly more expensive than your current home.
+This is because you still need to meet the lender’s criteria in order to move your mortgage to your new property.
+Your application to do so could still be refused, for example perhaps because of a change in your financial circumstances, or because the new property is significantly more expensive than your current home.

 Get expert mortgage advice*